 The fair market value of MTA's interest rate swaps changes daily primarily as a result of capital markets changes.
-Factors that influence LIBOR are interest rates, banks expectations of future rate movements, liquidity in the capital markets or changes in the value of the dollar.
+Factors that influence LIBOR are banks' actual and assumed interest rates, banks expectations of future rate movements, liquidity in the capital markets or changes in the value of the dollar.
 The relative financial health of MTA's counterparties do not directly impact the fair market value of the transaction.